varunkumardev/amitmerchant1990.github.io/_posts/2021-08-13-console-trace-better-alternative-to-console-log.md

 fluidbox: true
 ---

-If you ask me what is that one thing that I (over)use when working with JavaScript application, the only answer you'll get is `console.log()`.
+If you ask me what is that one thing that I (over)use when working with JavaScript, the only answer you'll get is `console.log()`.

 * TOC*
 {:toc}